IESE Executive Coaching Unit

 IESE has been delivering first-class executive coaching to managers for more than 10 years.

-Led by Academic Director Professor Alberto Ribera, the coaching unit’s primary aim is to build the conceptual framework on which the executive coaching process is based.
+Led by Academic Director Professor Alberto Ribera, the coaching unit’s primary aim is to be a development tool that strengthens and complements the learning of executive education programs.

 The different activities organized by the IESE Executive Coaching Unit are: